woblerr/pgbackrest_exporter/README.md

       --[no-]backrest.database-count-latest
                                  Exposing the number of databases in the latest backups.
       --[no-]backrest.reference-count
-                                 Exposing the number of references to another backups (backup reference list).
+                                 Exposing the number of references to other backups (backup reference list).
       --[no-]backrest.verbose-wal
                                  Exposing additional labels for WAL metrics.
       --log.level=info           Only log messages with the given severity or above.
 One of: [debug, info, warn, error]